 Connecting the cash and the cost of the business with the revenue generated is a plausible expectation from every finance operations team, albeit a tricky one.
 There are several gaps to fill, and as the company grows, the gaps become harder to plug.

 As your organization grows from startup to scaleup, it’s critical to have a single source of truth across the business.
 As you onboard more team members and begin using different tools, things can get chaotic quickly.
 When discussing a cross-functional metric, are you sure everyone is looking at the same number?

-Tools for the Strategic CFO
+Revenue Management Tools for the Strategic CFO

-This can help in experimenting, financial analysis, and forecasting consistently.
+This can help in price experimentation, financial analysis, and revenue forecasting consistently.
 Based on your metrics, your financial forecasts need to be altered to match the changing scenarios every quarter.

 For example, Rise Vision used third-party analytics tools that showed invoice-deep data.
 Since they ran their metrics on invoice information, their MRR was not a true representation of their revenue numbers as it did not take into account information such as promotional credits — something that Rise Vision issued in abundance to push for better product engagement and higher renewal.
 Chargebee’s RevenueStory provided a 360-degree view of the transaction and customer-level metrics.
 With the help of this, the team at Rise Vision saved 50% of their time that was spent in reconciling numbers earlier.

 Since you are also looking to align capital with growth initiatives that give you the highest ROI, having a single source of truth when it comes to all your data.Chargebee provides a holistic view by centralizing all the data helping you understand all the business components, figure out the areas you need to double down on and where you need to optimize apart from allowing you to course-correct on a real-time basis.

 To prepare for the impending recession, it’s critical for a modern CFO to adopt and leverage automation to emerge stronger.